musegurrl/Clones/README.md

 # clones 🌻
-I sometimes visit websites and get this inspiration of cloning them, this repository contains some of the clones I made with HTML and CSS so far 🌱
+### sometimes I visit websites and get this inspiration of cloning them, this repository contains some of the clones I made with HTML and CSS so far 🌱